SioneYerkovich/TheCullinaryCollective/README.md

 - Attempt integration of social logins (Gmail, Facebook etc.)
 - Implement a dynamic community reviews section with user reviews as populated data
 - Create filters for user recipes contained within the recipe book
+- Create a my reviews section for users to see and change their existing reviews (on top of the already existing method)

 # ✍️ **Relevant documentation**
 1. User guide for new and existing users